LucJakobsen/Obsidian_CBS/GigaVault/CBS - Master/1st Semester/Applying Data Analytics in Digital Business/OLS Regression.md

 - Indicates that the prediction is not perfect and we try to account for it

 I.e. the **β**'s are the regression coefficients.
 They are unknown to us, but we want to estimate them
+- You interpret the coefficients by saying "1 unit change in x (e.g. original price) will mean 'coefficient number' change in y (e.g. sold price)"

 The prediction error is minimized through measurement of the residual sum of squares (RSS)
 - The smaller value of the RSS the better results